Interstitial condensation: experts explain the signs, causes, and how to prevent it

-Interstitial condensation may well be something you haven't heard of before, yet it is a problem that affects many homes and can, if left unchecked, cause damage to the structure of a building.
+You might not have heard of interstitial condensation, but it's a common problem that affects many homes and, if left unchecked, can cause damage to the structure of your building.

-While you may well have read up on how to stop condensation, where interstitial condensation differs from other types of condensation is the way in which it often remains hidden from the view of homeowners, lurking unseen until it is too late to prevent it from causing costly issues.
+What’s different about interstitial condensation compared to window condensation is that it often remains hidden from view, lurking unseen until it is too late to prevent costly issues.

 What is interstitial condensation?